deberinoo/tp/docs/DeveloperGuide.md

 *{More to be added}*

-### Use cases
+### Use Cases

 (For all use cases below, the **System** is the `EduEase` and the **Actor** is the `user`, unless specified otherwise)

+---

 **Use case: Add a new student contact**

 **MSS**

-1. Tutor enters the command to add a new student with details (name, phone number, email, parent contact)
+1. Tutor enters the command to add a new student with details (name, phone number, email, parent contact).
-2. EduEase validates the input fields
+2. EduEase validates the input fields.
-3. If all fields are valid, EduEase saves the student contact
+3. If all fields are valid, EduEase saves the student contact.
-4. EduEase confirms the addition with a success message
+4. EduEase confirms the addition with a success message.

    Use case ends.

 **Extensions**

 * 2a.
 Invalid input format.
     * 2a1.
 EduEase displays an appropriate error message and prompts for correction.
       Use case resumes at step 1.

 * 2b.
 Duplicate student detected
     * 2b1.
-EduEase notifies the tutor that the student already exists
+EduEase notifies the tutor that the student already exists.
     * 2b2.
-Tutor decides to update existing information or cancel the operation
+Tutor decides to update existing information or cancel the operation.
       Use case resumes at step 2.

+---

 **Use case: Delete a student contact**

 **MSS**

-1. Tutor enters the command to delete a student by rank
+1. Tutor enters the command to delete a student by rank.
-2. EduEase checks if the rank is valid
+2. EduEase checks if the rank is valid.
-3. If valid, EduEase deletes the student contact
+3. If valid, EduEase deletes the student contact.
-4. EduEase confirms the deletion with a success message
+4. EduEase confirms the deletion with a success message.

    Use case ends.

 **Extensions**

 * 2a.
 The rank does not exist.
     * 2a1.
 EduEase displays an error message.
       Use case resumes at step 1.

 * 2b.
 A non-integer value is entered.

-    * 2a1.
+    * 2b1.
 EduEase prompts for a correct format.
       Use case resumes at step 1.

+---

 **Use case: List student contacts**

 **MSS**

-1. Tutor enters the command to list all student contacts
+1. Tutor enters the command to list all student contacts.
-2. EduEase retrieves and displays a list of students, including their details (name, phone number, email, parent contact, tags)
+2. EduEase retrieves and displays a list of students, including their details (name, phone number, email, parent contact, tags).

    Use case ends.

 **Extensions**

 * 2a.
 If no students exist.
     * 2a1.
 EduEase displays a message indicating that the list is empty.
       Use case ends.

 * 2b.
 If an invalid command is entered.
     * 2b1.
 EduEase displays an error message.
       Use case resumes at step 1.

+---

 **Use case: Set reminders for upcoming exams or important dates**

 **MSS**

-1. Tutor enters the command to set a reminder
+1. Tutor enters the command to set a reminder.
-2. EduEase validates the input parameters
+2. EduEase validates the input parameters.
-3. If all parameters are valid, EduEase saves the reminder
+3. If all parameters are valid, EduEase saves the reminder.
-4. EduEase confirms the addition with a success message
+4. EduEase confirms the addition with a success message.

    Use case ends.

 **Extensions**

 * 2a.
 If any parameter is missing or invalid or there is additional preamble.
     * 2a1.
 EduEase displays an error message based on the specific issue.
       Use case resumes at step 1.

 * 2b.
 If the date is in the past.
     * 2b1.
 EduEase displays an error message based on the date today.
       Use case resumes at step 1.

 * 2c.
 If the student does not exist.
     * 2c1.
 EduEase displays an error message.
       Use case resumes at step 1.

 * 2d.
 If a duplicate reminder exists.
     * 2d1.
 EduEase notifies the tutor that a similar reminder already exists.
     * 2d2.
-Tutor decides to update existing information or cancel the operation
+Tutor decides to update existing information or cancel the operation.
       Use case resumes at step 1.

+---

 **Use case: Add tags to student contacts**

 **MSS**

-1. Tutor enters the command to add a student with tags
+1. Tutor enters the command to add a student with tags.
-2. EduEase validates the tag parameters
+2. EduEase validates the tag parameters.
-3. If all parameters are valid, EduEase adds the student with the specified tags
+3. If all parameters are valid, EduEase adds the student with the specified tags.
-4. EduEase confirms the addition with a success message
+4. EduEase confirms the addition with a success message.

    Use case ends.

 **Extensions**

 * 2a.
 If a tag contains invalid characters or exceeds 25 characters.
     * 2a1.
 EduEase displays an error message based on the specific issue.
       Use case resumes at step 1.

 * 2b.
 If more than 5 tags are provided.
     * 2b1.
 EduEase displays an error message.
       Use case resumes at step 1.

 * 2c.
 If a duplicate tag is entered for the same student.
     * 2c1.
 EduEase does not add the duplicate tag.
       Use case resumes at step 1.

 * 2d.
 If a tag is empty.
     * 2d1.
 EduEase displays an error message.
       Use case resumes at step 1.

+---

 **Use case: Set notes for each student**

 **MSS**

-1. Tutor enters the command to set a note
+1. Tutor enters the command to set a note.
-2. EduEase validates the input parameters
+2. EduEase validates the input parameters.
-3. If all parameters are valid, EduEase saves the note
+3. If all parameters are valid, EduEase saves the note.
-4. EduEase confirms the addition with a success message and display the note
+4. EduEase confirms the addition with a success message and displays the note.

    Use case ends.

 **Extensions**

 * 2a.
 If index parameter is missing or invalid.
     * 2a1.
 EduEase displays an error message based on the specific issue.
       Use case resumes at step 1.

 * 2b.
 If the arguments are invalid.
     * 2b1.
-EduEase displays original note.
+EduEase displays the original note.
       Use case resumes at step 3.

-* 2c If multiple arguments exists.
+* 2c.
+If multiple arguments exist.
     * 2c1.
 EduEase will prioritise appending to the note.
       Use case resumes at step 3.

+---

 **Use case: Schedule a tutoring session**